yforster/coq-verified-extraction/benchmarks/README.md

 echo 1 | sudo tee /sys/devices/system/cpu/intel_pstate/no_turbo
 ```

+The commands are taken from https://llvm.org/docs/Benchmarking.html.
+They likely rely on an Intel processor.
+The benchmarks can still be run without issuing these commands first.

 You need to have installed `core_bench.v0.16.0``.

 Then on the client (i.e. when docker is used, inside of docker)